Riverlance/_vue_guide/README.md

 ```

 13. `[Computed values]` Reactive values that are automatically updated when their dependencies change.<br>
-  It’s ideal for filtering or transforming data based on the component’s state, without repeating logic inside the template.<br>
+  It's ideal for filtering or transforming data based on the component's state, without repeating logic inside the template.<br>
   Unlike methods, computed properties are cached and only re-evaluated when needed, which improves performance and keeps your code clean and efficient.
 ```js
 const app = Vue.createApp({